 The project also provided Leopoldo with access to the intersection between immunology and engineering – the area he hoped to pursue in graduate school.
 And rest, as they say, is history.
 Leopoldo ended up at the University of Maryland’s Department of Bioengineering, under the advisement of Dr. Peter Kofinas.

-Currently, Leopoldo is a postdoctoral scientist at the Volpe Research Center of the American Dental Association.
-He is the lead scientist responsible for developing and evaluating dental implants that have anti-microbial and tissue integration functionality.
+Recently, Leopoldo served as a postdoctoral scientist at the Volpe Research Center of the American Dental Association.
+He was the lead scientist responsible for developing and evaluating dental implants that have anti-microbial and tissue integration functionality.

 “As far as getting to this point, there was no stereotype in my head of what I was supposed to be or do.
 I was aware of the stereotypes for people of my background but I never felt like I couldn’t do something,” concludes Leopoldo.

 This is an excerpt from a story written by Anna de Cheke Qualls.